 The bureau is driven to develop systems and structures that improve the human condition, without negatively impacting the natural environment.
 We navigate a return to the limitless curiosity of our early ancestors, conducting playful and intensive research studies into caves within and around Nairobi.
 These studies form part of a broader decoding of pre and post colonial conditions of the city, explored through drawing, storytelling, construction, and the curation of performative events.

 Kabage is a director and founder of Cave_bureau, starting the practice in 2014 alongside Stella Mutegi and Balmoi Abe.
 His passion for the natural environment, and his geological and anthropological investigations into architecture and nature helped shape the practice and the work it has produced.

-He heads the research lab at Cave, where he orchestrates expeditions and surveys into caves within the rift valley, while steering the creative direction and delivery of all cave projects.
+He leads the research at Cave, where he orchestrates expeditions and surveys into caves within the rift valley, while steering the creative direction and delivery of all cave projects.

 A UK qualified architect since 2011; Kabage has worked at Symbion in Kenya, 3DReid Architects in Central London, Quay-2Cs Architects, in, Peckham,London, and Bohn & Viljoen Architects, in Dulwich, London.

 Kabage studied at Loughborough University, Brighton University, Westminster University, and Kingston University where he completed his architectural education, qualifying as an Architect under the Royal Institute of British Architects (RIBA).
 He is also a member of the Architectural Association of Kenya.